nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 .. note::
    The default bit rate of the DTM UART driver is 19200 bps, which is supported by most certified testers.

-You must send all commands as two-byte HEX numbers.
+When using a 2-wire interface, you must send all commands as two-byte HEX numbers.
 The responses must have the same format.

 Connect with RealTerm (Windows)